Weld Fume Extraction System at Training Facility

 South Western College, Cookstown

 Beam were delighted to have been selected to provide the weld fume extraction system at the new Welder Training Facility for South Western College at Kilcronagh, Cookstown.

 Students gain welding skills and qualification

 This new training Academy is being launched to help meet high demand in the local engineering and manufacturing sector.
-Students at the Assured Skills Collaborative Academies will be equipped with skills and an industry-recognised qualification to allow them to kick-start a new career in welding.
+Students at the Assured Skills Collaborative Academies will have the opportunity to gain skills and an industry-recognised qualification to allow them to kick-start a new career in welding.

 The state-of-the-art facility has been developed to provide Assured Skills to new entrants to the industry and adds to the growing campus estate throughout Tyrone and Fermanagh.

 Trainee welders will study to ETCAL Level 2 Performing Engineering Operations and Certified Abrasive Wheels Training utilising the latest manufacturing technologies including the use of Virtual Reality welder training equipment.

 Automatic speed-controlled Weld Fume Local Exhaust Ventilation (LEV) System

 Beam provided 12 No. self-supporting 4m extract arms complete with connecting ductwork and a central extract fan and external jet exhaust.
 Each arm is installed within a large, enclosed work booth and can be easily positioned to cover the work piece throughout the area.
 The extract arms maintain positional stability over the work piece for effective local extraction of welding fumes close to the source.

 This extract LEV system features integrated speed control which adjusts the fan speed according to the number of operators using the extraction, thereby maximising the energy efficiency of the system.